potatoqualitee/calm-the-chaos/README.md

 # ![Extension Icon](images/icon128.png) Calm the Chaos - Preview
-### v0.1.0-alpha
+### v0.1.0-preview

-> ⚠️ **Official Preview Release**: This is the official preview/alpha version of Calm the Chaos.
+> ⚠️ **Official Preview Release**: This is the official preview ersion of Calm the Chaos.
 Features may be incomplete or subject to change.
-Use with caution.

 ## 🌟 Overview

 A browser extension that filters unwanted content across every website.

-(Total alpha version, I mostly tested my most visited websites.)
+(Total preview version, I mostly tested my most visited websites.)

 ### Filtered Categories